lhyfst/3d-detection-papers/README.md

 I will improve this project in a few days.<br>

 todo list:
-1. links  -- I decide to not add any links, since you can search the titles online to find them directly.
+1. links  -- done
 2. recommended papers  -- The ones that I particularly liked are marked with :star:.
-3. authors
+3. authors -- done
 4. models  -- remove this item
-5. relevant code
+5. relevant code  -- done
 6. rank by year
-7. famous researcher & institute
+7. active researchers  -- done
 8. write a brief review for each mainstream method
 9. try to write some reviews for the recommended papers, if I have time.